Code-Institute-Submissions/MSP2_art_resource/README.md

 - Incorporate the resource page into a wider art club website.
 - Sort found works on a selected object field.
 - On larger viewports direct art work's details to the right of the title and image displayed.
+- Display subtotal of objects per department on department form.

 ## Technologies Used